a10nik/borbu-images/README.md

 ![](/readme-imgs/YCrCb-to.gif?raw=true)

-When we convert it back into RGB, the RGB vector looks like this:
+When we convert it back to RGB, the RGB vector looks like this:

 ![](/readme-imgs/YCrCb-to-and-froh.gif?raw=true)